Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ### Brush types

 The default terrain is flat, but you may want to create hills and mountains.
 Because it uses a heightmap, editing this terrain is equivalent to editing an image.
 Because of this, the main tool is a brush with a configurable size and shape.
-You can see which area will be affected inside a 3D red circle appearing under your mouse, and you can choose how strong painting is by changing the `strength` slider.
+You can see which area will be affected inside a 3D red circle appearing under your mouse, and you can choose how strong painting is by changing the `Brush opacity` slider.

 ![Screenshot of the brush widget](images/brush_editor.png)